logaretm/vee-validate/docs/content/tutorials/dynamic-form-generator.md

 </script>
 ```

 We have a problem though, our password field is showing the user input to everyone around them which isn't very responsible on our part.
-This means that some inputs may require additional props that we may need to pass to our `Field` component, let's update our `FieldSchema` definition:
+This means that some inputs may require additional props that we may need to pass to our `Field` component.
+This means our `FieldSchema` definition will look now like this:

 ```diff
 interface FieldSchema {